 - Stop Worshipping Me: In many of her appearances, she's shown to be quite uncomfortable with all the genuflection and adoration (or fear) her subjects display.
 This could also explain why she takes so much interest in Twilight's lessons and letters and why she enjoys the meetings between her and the core cast so much.

-- Story Breaker Power: The main reason why she rarely gets screen time, especially in later seasons.
-It would be all to easy to solve daily problems with her vast powers.
-So most of the time, she isn't involved with the current conflict, and when she is, she's usually put out of commission, leaving Twilight and her friends to save the day.
+- Story-Breaker Power: The main reason why she rarely gets screen time, especially in later seasons.
+It would be all too easy to solve daily problems with her vast powers (magical or otherwise).
+So most of the time, she isn't involved with the current conflict, and when she is, she's usually put out of commission quickly, leaving Twilight and her friends to save the day.

 - Sweet Tooth: "Ponyville Confidential" and "MMMystery on the Friendship Express" both imply she has a weakness for pastries.